 That's entirely up to you!
 Every client connects with their images differently, choosing artwork that fits their personal space and what feels most meaningful to them.

-Your portrait session is reserved with a $295 session retainer, which includes one matted 8x10 keepsake print and a $100 credit to begin your artwork collection.
+Your portrait session is reserved with a $295 session retainer, which includes one complimentary 8x10 matted keepsake print and a $100 credit towards your favorite images and/or artwork.
 From there, you will simply choose what you love most.
 Some clients are drawn to a few intentional pieces, while others choose to create a more complete collection that tells the full story of their session.

 During your ordering appointment, my role is to gently guide you through the options and help design something that feels beautifully aligned with your home and how you want to experience your images every day.